pypa/cibuildwheel/docs/setup.md

 {% include "../examples/travis-ci-minimal.yml" %}
 ```

-Note that building Windows Python 2.7 wheels on Travis is unsupported unless using a newer compiler [via a workaround](cpp_standards.md).

 Commit this file, enable building of your repo on Travis CI, and push.

 Then setup a deployment method by following the [Travis CI deployment docs](https://docs.travis-ci.com/user/deployment/), or see [Delivering to PyPI](deliver-to-pypi.md).
 For more info on `.travis.yml`, check out the [docs](https://docs.travis-ci.com/).